savirsingh/ccc-solutions/README.md

 I'm most comfortable with Python.
 I've written some solutions in C++/Java just in case they have low time limits (C++ is faster than Java which is faster than Python).

-My DMOJ username is kopichiki.
+My DMOJ username is namaste.

 Email kopichiki@gmail.com if you have any questions.